stocnet/rsiena/README.md

 it is assumed that a set of nodes (social actors) is given, and all ties (links) between these nodes are known - except perhaps for a moderate amount of missing data.
 The name SIENA stands for Simulation Investigation for Empirical Network Analysis.
-The R package is called RSiena; there also is the development package RSienaTest, available from R-Forge.
+The R package is called RSiena.

 ## Installation